greghawkins/toy-robot-simulator/README.txt

-The completed coding talk is completed and pushed to GitHub here: https://github.com/greghawkins/toy-robot-simulator
+The completed coding task is pushed to GitHub: https://github.com/greghawkins/toy-robot-simulator

 Installation instructions: